tsandefer/dsi_capstone_3/README.md

 # Data Overview
 ## Genius' Top 20 Artists
 Okay, okay...
 Technically, 19 artists.
-Searching for annotations from Nicki Minaj's work was unsuccessful, and since I already had ~10k pairs of data from other artists, I decided to cut my losses.
+Querying the API for annotations from Nicki Minaj's work was not immediately successful.

+Since I already had ~10k pairs of data from other artists, and only two weeks to do this project, I decided to move forward.

 <p align="center">
   <img src="images/artists.png" width = 800>